Spinach, Tomato and Ricotta Stuffed Shells

 • 2 tablespoons extra virgin olive oil

-• 2 cups store bought marinara sauce
+• 2 cups store-bought marinara sauce

 • 1/3 cup Parmesan, grated

-• 3 small fresh tomatoes or 6 dried tomatoes, minced
+• 3 small tomatoes, chopped

 Instructions